TSENGNGUON/num_feed_api/FACEBOOK_OAUTH_TESTING.md

 4. **Verify Token Works**:
    - In the Graph API Explorer, set the endpoint to: `me?fields=id,name,email`
-   - Click "Submit" - you should see your Facebook userDto info
+   - Click "Submit" - you should see your Facebook user info

 ### Step 2: Test with Your API